kelloggm/cs-490-website/how-to-read-a-paper.md

 ---
 layout: page
-title: How to Read a Paper (Useful for Optional Readings)
+title: How to Read a Paper (Useful for "Your Choice" Readings)
 permalink: /tutorials/reading-papers.html
 parent: Tutorials
 nav_order: 2